-- (1) "Adverse incident" means an incident of medical negligence, intentional misconduct, and any other act, neglect, or default of the Health Care Provider that caused or could have caused injury to or death of a patient including, but not limited to, those incidents that are required by state or federal law to be reported to any governmental agency or body, and occurrences that are reported to or reviewed by any health care facility peer review, risk management, quality assurance, credentials, or other similar committee. - (2) (3) "Commissioner" shall mean the Commissioner of the Department of Community Health. - (3) "Contract shall mean an agreement between the Department and a Health Care Provider wherein the Health Care Provider offers uncompensated Health Care to Patients.
-Payments made to a Health Care Provider from the Indigent Care Trust Fund created by O.C.G.A. § 31-8-192(1) shall not be considered compensation." - $\underline{(4)}$ "Covered Services" shall mean those services that a Health Care Provider is able to perform competently and at the prevailing standard of care.
-It shall also mean and include all those services which he or she is allowed to perform under his or her professional license. - (5) (4) "DCH" or "Department" shall mean the Georgia Department of Community Health or its designees.
+(1) "Adverse incident" means an incident of medical negligence, intentional misconduct, and any other act, neglect, or default of the Health Care Provider that caused or could have caused injury to or death of a patient including, but not limited to, those incidents that are required by state or federal law to be reported to any governmental agency or body, and occurrences that are reported to or reviewed by any health care facility peer review, risk management, quality assurance, credentials, or other similar committee.

+(2) "Covered Services" shall mean those services that a Health Care Provider is able to perform competently and at the prevailing standard of care.
+It shall also mean and include all those services which he or she is allowed to perform under his or her professional license.

+(3) "Commissioner" shall mean the Commissioner of the Department of Community Health.

+(4) "DCH" or "Department" shall mean the Georgia Department of Community Health or its designees.

-- (6) (5) "DHR" shall mean the Georgia Department of Human Resources. - (7) (6) "Director" shall mean the individual designated by the Commissioner of the Department of Community Health who has supervisory oversight for Regional Volunteer Coordinators, as well as oversight for all aspects of the Program. - (8) (7) "DOAS" shall mean the Georgia Department of Administrative Services. - (9) (8) "Eligibility Records" shall mean any and all documents utilized to make a determination as to whether a person is eligible to participate in the Georgia Volunteer Health Care Program. - (10)(9) "Emergency Care" shall mean health care that is provided for a condition of recent onset and sufficient severity including, but not limited to, severe pain that would lead a prudent layperson, possessing an average knowledge of medicine and health, to believe that his or her condition, sickness, or injury is of such a nature that failure to obtain immediate health care could result in: - (a) Placing the patient's health in serious jeopardy; - (b) Serious impairment to bodily functions; or - (c) Serious dysfunction of any bodily organ or part. - (11) (10) "Experimental/clinically unproven procedures" shall mean the use of a service, supply, drug, or device not recognized as standard health care for the condition, disease, illness, or injury treated. - (12) (11) "Family" shall mean one or more persons living in one dwelling place who are related by parentage, marriage, law, or conception.
+(5) "DHR" shall mean the Georgia Department of Human Resources.

+(6) "Director" shall mean the individual designated by the Commissioner of the Department of Community Health who has supervisory oversight for Regional Volunteer Coordinators, as well as oversight for all aspects of the Program.

+(7) "DOAS" shall mean the Georgia Department of Administrative Services.

+(8) "Eligibility Records" shall mean any and all documents utilized to make a determination as to whether a person is eligible to participate in the Georgia Volunteer Health Care Program.

+(9) "Emergency Care" shall mean health care that is provided for a condition of recent onset and sufficient severity including, but not limited to, severe pain that would lead a prudent layperson, possessing an average knowledge of medicine and health, to believe that his or her condition, sickness, or injury is of such a nature that failure to obtain immediate health care could result in:

+- (a) Placing the patient's health in serious jeopardy; - (b) Serious impairment to bodily functions; or - (c) Serious dysfunction of any bodily organ or part.

+(10) "Experimental/clinically unproven procedures" shall mean the use of a service, supply, drug, or device not recognized as standard health care for the condition, disease, illness, or injury treated.

+(11) "Family" shall mean one or more persons living in one dwelling place who are related by parentage, marriage, law, or conception.
 For example, a pregnant woman and her unborn child or children are considered to be two (2) or more family members.